NuSkooler/enigma-bbs/docs/installation/os-hardware.md

+---
+layout: page
+title: OS & Hardware Specific Information
+---
-# Raspberry Pi
+## Raspberry Pi

-ENiGMA½ can run under your Linux / RPi installation!
-The following instructions should help get you started.

-## Tested RPi Models
-### Model A
-Works, but fairly slow when browsing message areas (Node itself is not the fastest on this device).
-May work better overlocked, etc.

-### v2 Model B
-Works well with Raspbian!

-Keep in mind, compiling the dependencies with `npm install` will take some time and appear to hang.
-Just be patient.
+All Raspberry Pi models work great with ENiGMA½!
+Keep in mind compiling the dependencies with `npm install` will take some time and *may* appear to hang.
+It's still working - just be patient and let it complete.

-## Example Configuration: RPi Model A + Raspbian Stretch Lite

 ### Basic Instructions

 1. Download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
 Follow the instructions on the [Raspbian site](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) regarding how